massimocaprinali/cloud-foundry-public/getting-started-swift.md

 ## Step 6: Use the database
 {: #use_database-swift}

 We're now going to update your local code to point to this database.
 Create a JSON file that will store the credentials for the services the application will use.
 This file will get used ONLY when the application is running locally.
-When running in {{site.data.keyword.Bluemix_notm}}, the credentials will be read from the VCAP_SERVICES environment variable.
+When running in {{site.data.keyword.cloud_notm}}, the credentials will be read from the VCAP_SERVICES environment variable.

 Create a file called `my-cloudant-credentials.json` in the `config` directory with the following content (as reference, see `config/my-cloudant-credentials.json.example`):